robnewman/awstats-munger/README.md

 awstats-munger
 ==============

-Python scripts to munge awstats flat files and output in CSV and possibly into Django MTV.
+Python scripts to munge awstats flat files and output in CSV and possibly into Django MTV (future plans).

-The process.py script expects awstats to be in [day format](http://www.internetofficer.com/awstats/daily-stats/).
+The command line process.py script expects awstats to be in [day format](http://www.internetofficer.com/awstats/daily-stats/).

 CSV output is designed for easy integration with DyGraphs.

 Prerequisites
 =============

-You must create your Awstats database files on a day-by-day basis instead of monthly in order to get the unique-visitor statistic.
+You must create your AWstats database files on a day-by-day basis instead of monthly in order to get the unique-visitor statistic.
 This statistic is not currently available in the default monthly view.

 Below is an example of how you would do this: